 Sleeping under the stars is one of the best parts about hammock camping — until the mosquitos show up.
-If your hammock doesn’t already have a built-in bug net, we like the Kammock Dragonfly and 7 other top-rated add-on nets.
+If your hammock doesn’t already have a built-in bug net, check out the ENO Guardian, Therm-a-Rest Slacker, and 5 other top-rated add-on nets.

 Bugs have a special way of souring your camping experience.
 Sometimes, I swear they fly straight into my ear just for the spectacle of my knee-jerk reaction — which usually involves smacking myself in the head and stringing together my favorite expletives.